littlehorse-enterprises/littlehorse/docs/blog/2024-08-27-challenges-of-microservices.md

 Therefore, the _Controller_ in Apache Kafka can be thought of as a _leader_.
 :::

 While systems like Apache Kafka have clear leaders (for example, the _Controller_ may re-assign partition leadership if the cluster becomes too imbalanced), in a microservice-based system there is no central leader to ensure that the chips fall correctly.
+This is by necessity, because the separation of development concerns and lifecycles across microservices means that microservices cannot and do not have leaders.

 You can think of our e-commerce microservice flow as a line of dominoes falling.
 Once the process starts, no one entity is responsible for ensuring its completion.
 The business workflow moves from `orders` to `inventory` to `payments` and so on.
-If `payments` fails for some reason (perhaps a network partition makes the Stripe API unavailable), then it's quite possible that the `shipping` service never finds out about the workflow.
+If `payments` fails for some reason (perhaps a network outage makes the Stripe API unavailable), then it's quite possible that the `shipping` service never finds out about the workflow.

 However, in real life such outcomes are not acceptable.
 This means that every single player in the system must:

 1. Have built-in reliability mechanisms.
 2. Understand the preceding and subsequent steps of the business process to route traffic.

+Implementing the above slows down development, more tightly couples one services to another, increases dependencies, and makes your microservice architecture much more heavyweight.

 ## The Challenges

-So far, we have established that there are many players involved in a business process, yet there's no one player in charge of ensuring that the trains run on time.
+So far, we have established that there are many players involved in a business process, yet there's no one orchestrator involved in ensuring that an ordered item is delievered to the the correct address.
 This yields three problems:

 1. **Reliability** in the face of infrastructure failures.
 2. **Observability** to enable system optimization and debugging.